AN BEHAV 2000RW - Foundations of Animal Behaviour

 General Course Information

-Course Code AN BEHAV 2000RW Course Foundations of Animal Behaviour Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact up to 6 hrs per week Available for Study Abroad and Exchange Y Restrictions Available to BSc (Animal Behaviour), BPsySci, BHMS students only Course Description This course will provide students with a contemporary overview of the multi-disciplinary approaches to the study of animal behaviour.
+Course Code AN BEHAV 2000RW Course Foundations of Animal Behaviour Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact up to 6 hrs per week Available for Study Abroad and Exchange Y Prerequisites Successful completion of 24 units of an undergraduate program Restrictions Available to BSc (Animal Behaviour), Bachelor of Veterinary Technology, BPsySci, BHMS students only Course Description This course will provide students with a contemporary overview of the multi-disciplinary approaches to the study of animal behaviour.
 It will cover subject areas such as the genetic and neurobiological bases of behaviour, cognition, learning and memory, evolutionary and behavioural ecology, as well as their applied aspects.
 Major categories of behaviour such as foraging, predation, reproductive and social behaviour will be discussed.
 Practical sessions provide an opportunity to learn how to record, quantify and model animal behaviour.

 Course Coordinator: Dr Jerome Buhl